Scuttling: Stone Fleet (1861–1862)

+In December 1864 during the Union capture of the Confederate city Savannah, Georgia, the Savannah Navy Squadron destroyed most of its vessels to prevent them being used by the Union.
+Most notable was the significantly underpowered and mainly stationary floating battery CSS Georgia.
+Her seacocks were opened by her crew and she sank to the bottom of the river.
+In 1968 the wreck was rediscovered and was partially raised from 2012-2015.

 Peruvian fleet at El Callao (1881)

 During the War of the Pacific, as Chilean troops entered Lima and El Callao, the Peruvian naval officer Germán Astete ordered the whole Peruvian fleet to be scuttled to prevent capture by Chile.